 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 While clicking these links won't cost you any extra money, they will help us keep this site up and running AND keep it ad free!
 Please check out our disclosure policy for more details.
 Thank you for your support!

 Q4 is almost here, bloggers!
 If you haven’t already read it, get caught up on how to make money during Q4 by taking advantage of all of the sales and promotions that retailers are offering, and the shopping that everyone is doing, to put some extra cash in your pockets.

 First up in the Q4 craziness?
 Halloween!

 Halloween is BIG business for retailers, although the timeframe is typically pretty short.
 Many people buy one new costume a year – especially if they have kids – so the earning potential is high.
-Last year it was estimated that Americans spent $6.9 BILLION on Halloween and this year Americans are expected to spend $8.4 billion.
+In 2015 it was estimated that Americans spent $6.9 BILLION on Halloween and in 2016 Americans are spent around $8.4 billion.
 Believe me when I say that you might want to consider writing about Halloween on your blog so that a portion of those billions heads in your direction.

 There’s no shortage of ways that you can post about Halloween.
 For instance, you might want to post about Halloween decorations, homemade Halloween treats, trick-or-treat bags, or tools that you use to carve a pumpkin.
 For the purpose of this post, however, I’m going to focus on Halloween costume affiliate programs.